Zakarin1998/quantum-engineering/fundamentals_tech_processes/start.md

-Absolutely!
+# Fundamentals of Technological Processes

 Here's a comprehensive introduction to the course *Fundamentals of Technological Processes*, tailored for students embarking on the Master's programme in Quantum Engineering at Politecnico di Torino.

 ---